Laura Ratcliffe: After the war

-Injury, death, and markers
+Injury, death, and commemoration

 At age seventy-eight, in 1914, Laura went outside to feed her chickens and she slipped on a flat piece of stone.
 Though her injury was not examined by a doctor, she broke her hip.
 Laura spent the next nine years of her life in bed and died at the age of eighty-seven on August 8, 1923.
 While on her deathbed, she still had servants on her dairy farm who took care of her, and visitors described her as gracious and, strangely, wore little earrings.
 Even dying, Laura remained cheerful and interested in her community.
 She was buried on her property in Herndon in a small family plot with her mother and husband.
 Merrybrook, her house, is now one of the only antebellum homes to remain standing after real estate developments in Herndon.
 Merrybrook is now listed on the National Register of Historic Places, and, in addition to that, a historical Virginia highway marker was made to honor Laura Ratcliffe.
 This highway marker is located on Route 228 near her grave.
-About two miles out from the highway marker, is another marker that describes Mosby's Rock.
+About two miles out from the highway marker is another marker that describes Mosby's Rock.